5 Characteristics of High Levels of Learning You Need to Know

 Classification Chart

-Example of Differentiated Lesson with Webb’s Depth of Knowledge
+Blackburn shares an example of differentiated lesson with Webb’s Depth of Knowledge

 Blacburn asks to Imagine a classroom sets high expectations for all students while ensuring everyone engages with the same end assignment.
 In the lesson we’re exploring, the teacher differentiates the experience using a variety of supports and activities, specifically focusing on reading and comprehending informational texts, like an article.